kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-29-gulp-tutorial-12-optimize-css-javascript-images-and-html.markdown

 Now the CSS is minimized and the same has to be done to the JavaScript files.
 I use UglifyJS for this task.
 If you don’t like it, go ahead and use a Google Closure or YUI compressor Gulp.js task.

 {% highlight sh %}
-$ npm install --save-dev gulp-uglify
+$ npm install --save-dev gulp-uglify@1.0.1
 {% endhighlight %}

 {% figure code-figure "gulp/config.js" %}